ubccpsc/410/README.md

 _1. Group Formation (Due Jan 12, 11:59pm by email)_

-Email cs410 at ugrad.cs.ubc.ca with the names and student ids of each member of your group.
+Email cs410 at ugrad.cs.ubc.ca with the names, CS ugrad id and GitHub ids of each member of your group.
 There must be 4 members in your group unless you have spoken to the instructor.

 *More soon*